 In order to receive instructor feedback each week, students must complete the following activities:

 - post 300 words per day on at least 2 out of the 5 weekdays

 - post a paragraph of comments on the work of at least two fellow students at some point during the week or weekend

 Week 1: Find Your Focus

 A memoir needs a focal point on which the writer can build, but many writers dive into their first draft without knowing what their focus is.
 During Week 1 you will identify the focus of your book (or think of ways to fine-tune that focus for an existing project).
 The writing this week will help identify and hone the central idea of your memoir.

 Week 2: The Shape of Your Narrative

 A book-length memoir offers many possibilities for structure: should the narrative be chronological, braided, retrospective?
-You will explore possible shapes for their memoir, and this week's writing prompt provides options to try out (or again, hone) different structures.
+You will explore possible shapes for your memoir, and this week's writing prompt provides options for trying out (or polishing) different structures.

 Week 3: Points of Tension

-A memoir needs an overall story arc, but also must have points of tension through the book that keep the reader hooked from chapter to chapter.
+A memoir needs an overall story arc, but it must also have points of tension throughout that keep the reader hooked from chapter to chapter.
 This week’s lecture and writing will explore ways of creating tension at different points in your larger narrative.

 Week 4: Summary & Reflection

-Two of the most pivotal elements of nonfiction are scene and summary—this week, we'll study the difference between summary and scene and both how and when to best use them.
+Two of the most pivotal elements of nonfiction are summary and reflection—this week, we'll study the difference between the two and how and when to best use them.